Drastically improve employee relations in 15-mins a week

 So, bottom line: ER is HR, but HR is not always ER.

-Conduct regular employee surveys.
+Conduct regular employee surveys

 Not sure what your employees need?
 Ask.
 Many companies conduct quarterly or annual employee surveys to measure employee engagement as well as collect valuable feedback and opinions.
 Spend a good amount of time crafting the questions.
 The way you word a question has a huge impact on how helpful the answer is.

-Review policies that may be harmful to employees (and implement better ones).
+Review policies that may be harmful to employees (and implement better ones)

-Part of an employee relations professional’s role is to develop policies that improve the employer-employee relationship and promote employee well-being.
+Part of an employee relations professional’s role is to develop policies that improve the employee-employer relationship and promote employee well-being.
 In your position, you’ll pay close attention to trends in data and respond by analyzing what they mean.

-When you dig a little deeper, you find that—far from slacking off—your employees who are parents are juggling working for you remotely while homeschooling their children.
+When you dig a little deeper, you find that — far from slacking off — your employees who are parents are juggling working for you remotely while homeschooling their children.

-Show appreciation for employees.
+Show appreciation for employees

 • Award sabbaticals after a certain amount of time at your company.
 Reward years of service with additional paid time off for your employees to relax and explore a hobby.
-REI awards employees with a paid sabbatical (four weeks of time off in addition to vacation pay) after 15 years of service.
-Intel grants employees an eight-week paid sabbatical every seven years or a four-week paid sabbatical after only four years.
+REI awards employees with a paid sabbatical (four weeks of time off in addition to vacation pay) after 15 years of service.13 Intel grants employees an eight-week paid sabbatical every seven years or a four-week paid sabbatical after only four years.14

 • Regularly recognize progress and milestones at team meetings.
-Building in regular recognition in team meetings is a simple and effective way to boost appreciation.
+Including regular recognition in team meetings is a simple and effective way to boost appreciation.
 If you host all-hands meetings, you can dedicate a few minutes to praising a person or giving progress updates from each team.
-For example, SnackNation hosts a weekly Crush It Call, where team members volunteer to recognize someone who had "crushed it" that week.
+For example, SnackNation hosts a weekly 'Crush It Call', where team members volunteer to recognize someone who had "crushed it" that week.15

-Start or expand your Employee Assistance Program (EAP).
+Start or expand your Employee Assistance Program (EAP)

 Begin by talking to employees and assessing their needs before you add resources to your EAP, and once you’ve added them, be sure your employees know to take advantage of these resources.